Support for Early Childhood Professionals

 The Child Development Associate (CDA) is a credential that an educator can earn to demonstrate their knowledge and experience in the early childhood profession.
 No matter where a candidate is in their process of earning a CDA, Professional Development Advisors are available to offer support and guidance.
-Contact your local Professional Development Advisor for one-on-one sessions regarding goal setting, portfolio development, accessing Professional Development Specialists, training progress, and more.
+Contact your local Professional Development Advisor for one-on-one assistance regarding goal setting, training verification, and more.

 As you prepare to apply for the CDA, it can be helpful to have additional support completing your Professional Portfolio.
-Schedule a meeting with an advisor to review the work you have done on your portfolio.
+Request a meeting with a Portfolio Specialist to review the work you have done on your portfolio.

 Just getting started?
 We recommend using the following tools to help you:

 The Council for Professional Recognition has a search tool for locating available Professional Development Specialists (PDS) in your area.
 We suggest using this tool to contact multiple PDS to find one who can match your scheduling needs.
 If you are having trouble locating a PDS in your area, contact ChristyB@childcareawaremn.org for support.